phiresky/fbstats/README.md

 You can use the version hosted at http://phiresky.github.io/fbstats/ As the API from facebook is still in beta, you will need to be facebook developer and create an "app" for this to work.

-**As of April 30.
-2014 facebook added new restrictions to their api.
+**As of [2014-04-30 facebook added](https://developers.facebook.com/blog/post/2014/04/30/the-new-facebook-login/) [new restrictions](https://developers.facebook.com/docs/apps/changelog) to their api.
 The parts I use are now deprecated, facebook might remove the endpoint in the future.**

 ### Detailed App creation instructions